 MS: AFP patients who have been infected with SARS-CoV-2 have done very well, but we don’t want people to get complacent about potential exposures.
 We refer everyone to the CDC website for the latest guidance and recommend vigilant hand-washing and use of masks when outside of your household unit.
 Act as if every human interaction is a potential exposure.
 Research indicates that aerosolized particles spread much farther than six feet during normal conversation, so we really encourage the use of masks.
 If you follow strict infection control practices, your chances of getting infected are low.
 Our providers are happy to meet individually with patients to review safety practices, discuss tricky isolation scenarios, (e.g., families with shared custody arrangements or with an elderly/immuno-compromised relative living in the home), and ways that you can strengthen your immune system in the event of an exposure.

 An unfortunate consequence of the COVID-19 pandemic has been the inclination by many to delay treatment for other serious illnesses.
 Patients are understandably fearful about exposure to the virus in hospitals and emergency departments.
 We feel it is important to reassure our patients that all local hospitals are safe for acute care.
 If we suspect that someone is having a heart attack or stroke, they should still call 911 for immediate evaluation.
 Patients who have been encouraged to visit our local emergency departments have relayed that they received efficient quality service and felt safe in those settings.
+We want to assure people that their health is in our best interests, and using up to date equipment that can be found on the Butterfly Network, will keep patients safe during this time.
 Please call us and heed our advice if we recommend a visit to your local hospital.

 AFP: What can patients expect when they are on a tele-visit?
 Will they be getting the same level of care and attention as they would in-person?